ztsrxh/ztsrxh.github.io/_pages/home.md

 <p style="text-align: justify;">
 The current perception research for autonomous driving (AD) mainly concentrates on the traffic environment understanding, such as obstacle detection & tracking, lane & drivable area detection,  traffic light & sign recognition, and motion prediction.
 These perception pipelines contributes to realize motion control.
-In high-speed and harsh driving environments, the dynamics characteristics of the tire-road interactions is still the last security moat.
+In high-speed and harsh driving environments, the dynamics characteristics of tire-road interactions is still the last security moat.
 Road is the only component in the physical world that vehicles have contact with.
 However, we know little about the road itself.
-Their feet and legs float in the air.
+Vehicle's feet and legs float in the air.
 </p>

-To fill this gap, we build and publish this **RSXD** dataset, which consists of **R**oad **S**urface **C**lassification **D**ataset and **R**oad **S**urface **R**econstruction **D**ataset.
+To fill this gap, we build and release **RSXD**, consisting of **R**oad **S**urface **C**lassification **D**ataset and **R**oad **S**urface **R**econstruction **D**ataset.

 <p style="text-align: justify;">
-With the two datasets, we can obtain a comprehensive understanding of the current road conditions, especially the most important friction and unevenness information.
+With the two datasets, we can obtain a comprehensive understanding of road conditions, especially the most important friction and unevenness.
-The road preview information contributes to both the advanced driving assistance systems and the L4+ AD vehicles.
-The accuracy and performance of the trajectory planning and tracking/control systems will be greatly enhanced.
+Road condition preview contributes to both the advanced driving assistance systems and L4+ AD vehicles.
+The accuracy and performance of trajectory planning and tracking/control systems will be greatly enhanced.
 Meanwhile, the road condition information can also be utilized in applications such as road health monitoring and accident prevention.
 </p>